 Where We Be

-The University of Cordoba, founded 1622 -- Argentina's oldest and the fourth oldest in South America
+University of Cordoba, founded 1622 -- Argentina's oldest (fourth oldest in all of South America)

 Cordoba is Argentina's second largest city after